-Skeena Salmon: Coho Conservation Unit Snapshot Upper Skeena
+Skeena Salmon: Pink Conservation Unit Snapshot Mid/Upper Skeena (even)

 Introduction

 This Conservation Unit Snapshot ('CU Snapshot') is part of a 2013 project that summarizes key population and habitat information for Skeena salmon CUs.
 These Snapshots are intended to serve as a reference document to assist discussions about the state of salmon and their habitats.
 For data sources and a more detailed explanation of each figure, please see the accompanying 'CU Snapshot Quick Reference' booklet.
 Full methods can be found in the main report, 'Skeena Salmon Conservation Unit Snapshots'.